Lab Manager and Research Technician

-I have developed a keen interest in understanding the molecular and cellular mechanisms underlying invasion and metastasis.
-In particular, I have developed an interest in learning more about the cell cycle requirements of metastatic cancer cells.
+I have a keen interest in understanding the molecular and cellular mechanisms underlying cell invasive behavior.
 Presently, I am investigating the effects of clinically approved cell cycle inhibitors on anchor cell (AC) invasion, which is an important step in the development of the C. elegans reproductive tract.